Billy McKinney Player Props: Yankees vs. Orioles

-On Saturday, Billy McKinney (.433 on-base percentage in past 10 games, 116 points above season-long percentage) and the New York Yankees play the Baltimore Orioles, whose starting pitcher will be Tyler Wells.
-First pitch is at 7:15 PM ET.
+Billy McKinney and his .433 on-base percentage over his past 10 games (116 points higher than his season-long percentage), will be in action for the New York Yankees against the Baltimore Orioles and Dean Kremer on July 30 at 7:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Orioles.
+He had a hitless performance in his most recent game (0-for-3) against the Orioles.

 Billy McKinney Game Info & Props vs. the Orioles